bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-hello-world/index.md

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

 You can use official Docker containers for each language like R or Python.
-In this example, we will use the official R container and run it on bacalhau.
+In this example, we will use the official R container and run it on Bacalhau.

 ## TD;LR
 A quick guide on how to run a hello world script on Bacalhau